What is the weighted rating of a location?

 We represent weighted rating as one of four categories:

 What location types do you provide weighted ratings for?

-We can calculate weighted ratings for most location types, including state (or local equivalent), MSA, city, and county.
+We calculate weighted ratings for MSAs.
+We’re not able to provide this a weighted rating for states, cities, or counties.
 Because some of the factors used to calculate the weighted rating compare the local value to the national value, we cannot calculate weighted ratings for entire countries.